Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Render.md

 ### Description:
 It is a base class for the `RendererComponent` and `LateRendererComponent` classes.
 It has some basic funcionality, which is essential for rendering.
-The classes, which are inherited from this `BaseRendererComponent`, have to have a constructor, which first parameter is `GameObject*` for gameObject member.
+The classes, which are inherited from this `BaseRendererComponent` has to have a constructor, which first parameter is `GameObject*` for gameObject member.
 Please check more info about `System::Component`.